-Close the window or terminal emulation program when you finish accessing a PX3TS device over the local connection.
+Close the window or terminal emulation program when you finish accessing the PX3TS over the local connection.

 When accessing or upgrading multiple PX3TS devices, do not transfer the local connection cable from one device to another without closing the local connection window first.